urbas/rix/README.md

 # Notable design choices

-1. Nix expressions are **transpiled to JavaScript and evaluated with V8**.
-The idea is to leverage all the great work around the JS ecosystem (such as debuggers, fast JIT compilers, profilers, libraries, compiled code caching, just to name a few) and allow people to write their Nix expressions in JS too.
+1. Nix expressions are transpiled to JavaScript and evaluated with V8.
+The idea is to leverage all the great work around the JS ecosystem (such as debuggers, fast JIT compilers, profilers, libraries, compiled code caching, source mapping, just to name a few).

 2. Use plain-old files and directories to store metadata (instead of a central SQLite database).
 The idea is to have trully immutable stores, composable